HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 1. It uses the same synatx as HTML to define the attributes such as `target="html"`.
 1. It uses `<!--` and `-->` to define comments, and so on.

-The expression `$STR.substr($SYS.locale, 0, 2)` makes a substring of the system locale (in pattern `zh_CN` or `en_US`),  and uses the result as the value of `lang` attribute.
+The expression `$STR.substr($SYS.locale, 0, 2)` makes a substring of the system locale (in pattern `zh_CN` or `en_US`),
+    and uses the result as the value of `lang` attribute.

-However, the elements `test` and `differ` act like the conditionl control statements such as `if` and `else` in C or JavaScript.
+The elements `test` and `differ` act like the conditionl control statements such as `if` and `else` in C or JavaScript.
 The `test` element uses the expression defined by `with` attribute, i.e., `$STR.starts_with($SYS.locale, 'zh')`, as the condition.
 If the evaluating result of the expression is true, that is, the system locale starts with `zh`, this HVML program will clone the `h1` and `p` elements in `test` element to the target document, and ignore the `differ` element.
 If the evaluation result is false, the elements in `differ` element will be cloned to the target document.

-Although the code does not like any program in C, JavaScript, or other common programming languages, if you are told that the original design goal of HVML is to allow developers can easily generate and operate HTML documents without a web server using JavaScript in a web browser, you can easily guess what's the code do:

-1) The attribute `target="html"` in `hvml` element defines the target document type of this HVML program: HTML.
-That is, this HVML program will genenrate an HTML document.

-2) The elements defined by HTML tags, such as `body`, `h1`, and `p` will be cloned to the target document according to the execute path of the HVML program.

 Therefore, if the system locale is `zh_CN` or `zh_TW` when you execute the HVML program, the ultimate document generated by the program will look like:

 ```html
 <html lang="zh">